padrinobook/padrinobook/02-job-board-application.md

     * basic-layout
       master

-Lets create a first version only with static content.
-The questions arise, where will be my *index.html* page?
+Lets create our first version with static content only.
+We are presented early with a question; where will be my *index.html* page?
 Because we are not working with controllers, the easiest thing is to put the *index.html* directly under the public folder in the project.
-And there you have your basic index page.
-Let's start Padrino with and open the browsers

-Since we are done with the small feature, it is time to push our branch to the remote repository:

-    $ git push origin basic-layout

-This book has the intention to be up-to-date so we fill our index page with the latest [HTML5](http://en.wikipedia.org/wiki/HTML5 "HTML5") constructs, we need to update the structure of our page:
+This book has the intention to be up-to-date so we fill our index page with the latest [HTML5](http://en.wikipedia.org/wiki/HTML5 "HTML5") standards, add the following into your index.html file:

     <!DOCTYPE html>
     <html lang="en-US">